 How We Got Sage

-In the ancient world, it was used on wounds and to make women better looking.
+In ancient times, it was used on wounds and to make women look better.
 (No, sorry, I don’t have the recipe for either!)

 Sage In The Garden

 Sage performs best in well-drained soil amended with organic matter.
 Place the new plants in a hole about two times the width of the nursery pot and as deep.
 If your soil is heavy, slow draining, or very acidic, amend it with lighter materials.
 Sage does not perform well in constantly wet soil.
 It will, however, accommodate itself to dry conditions and poor-quality soil.